hwk06023/Img_Matching/README.md

 Recognize the image from the image to determine if it exists. <br/>
 It presents a variety of methodologies for this <br/>
-The final goal is process on real-time & Incremental the image to recognize <br/><br/>
+The final goal is process on real-time & Incremental the image to recognize <br/>

+I record various attempts in this repo <br/><br/>

 ## Matching Template - opencv